fusionlanguage/fut/ci.md

 Constants can be declared not only at the level of classes (as described above), but also at the level of statements.
 Such a definition has a scope of the containing block.
-For this reason local constants do not specify visibility.
+For this reason, local constants do not specify visibility.

 ### Assignments